Board of Directors

 Peter J. Toren

 Peter J. Toren is an intellectual property attorney in Washington, D.C. where he helps individuals and companies protect their IP rights.
-He has represented a number of individuals and organizations on art related matters, including the Calder Foundation.
-Currently, Mr. Toren is representing his family in a case against the Federal Republic of Germany involving family art stolen during the Second World War (Toren v.
+Mr. Toren is representing his family in a case against the Federal Republic of Germany involving family art stolen during the Second World War.
+(Toren v.
 Federal Republic of Germany, 1:16-cv-01885-RJL (D.D.C.)).
-Prior to entering private practice with Sidley Austin, Mr. Toren was a federal prosecutor and handled a number of high-profile investigations involving violations of the CFAA, Criminal Copyright, Trafficking in Counterfeit Goods and the EEA.
+Prior to entering private practice with Sidley Austin LLP, Mr. Toren was a federal prosecutor and handled a number of high-profile investigations involving violations of the CFAA, Criminal Copyright, Trafficking in Counterfeit Goods and the EEA.
 He is the author of the leading treatise on criminal violations of intellectual property rights and computer crime, Intellectual Property & Computer Crime, (Law Journal Press), and the co-author of Defend Trade Secrets Act of 2016 (Wolters Kluwer).
 He has published over 100 articles and won the 2010 Burton Award for Excellence in Legal Writing for his article, The Intersection of Intellectual Property and Bankruptcy Law.

 Jana S. Farmer